mintlayer/mintlayer-core/api-server/README.md

 ### Logging

 The same logging rules [in the main readme file](/README.md) apply here as well.
-By default, all the programs we use have INFO level logging.
+By default, all our programs use INFO level logging.